 - 2. In a large skillet, heat butter over medium-high heat.
 Add onion; cook and stir until tender.
 Stir in flour and seasonings until blended.
 Gradually stir in broth and milk.
 Bring to a boil, stirring constantly; cook and stir 2 minutes or until thickened.
 Stir in chicken, peas, corn and potato mixture; remove from heat.

-- 3. Unroll a pastry sheet into each of two 9-in. pie plates; trim even with rims.
+- 3. Unroll a pie crust into each of two 9-in. pie plates; trim even with rims.
 Add chicken mixture.
-Unroll remaining pastry; place over filling.
+Unroll remaining crusts; place over filling.
 Trim, seal and flute edges.
 Cut slits in tops.

 Bake 35-40 minutes or until crust is lightly browned.
 Let stand 15 minutes before cutting.